I’m always so amazed at how much God can teach us through the most ordinary things in our lives.

 Though I knew he didn’t really want to, I still searched for him intensely because I didn’t want him to be harmed.
 Because I love him and didn’t want to be separated from him forever.
 When I finally found him and he saw me, he wouldn't stop yelping in joy.
 In the same way, God seeks us even when we don’t know we’re lost.

-“For the Son of Man has come to seek and to save that which was lost.”
-Luke 19:10
+“For the Son of Man came to seek and save those who are lost.”
+Luke 19:10, New Living Translation

 Sometimes Boots meows and follows me around begging for my attention or a treat and I love every minute of it.
 Because cats usually have such an independent, do-things-on-my-own attitude, I enjoy the times he willfully comes to me and needs me.